Glossary

 An artifact is the result of packaging the binaries of a component into a distributable unit.

-- Single Container: bundles the component binaries for a given version and flavor, on top of a base OS and architecture
+• Container image: bundles the component binaries for a given version and flavor, on top of a base OS and architecture

-- Helm Chart: contains pointers to the set of container images needed to run a specific application version and flavor
+• Helm chart: contains pointers to the set of container images needed to run a specific application version and flavor

 Artifacts are continuously built, and updated through revisions.